CrossRef/event-data-user-guide/docs/app-gloss.md

 ### Agent

- A piece of software that gathers data for a particular Data Source and pushes it into CED.
+ A piece of software that gathers data for a particular Data Source and pushes it into Event Data.
 These can be operated by Crossref, DataCite or a third party.

 ### Altmetrics